fmottes/jax-morph/README.md

 # Jax-Morph

-**Note:** This repository contains the code to reproduce the results from [Deshpande, Mottes, et al. 2025]().
-For the latest version of Jax-Morph, please visit the [main repository](https://github.com/brenner-lab/jax-morph).
+**Note:** This branch (and the associated release) contains the code to reproduce the results from [Deshpande, Mottes, et al. 2025]().
+For the latest version of Jax-Morph, please visit the [main branch](https://github.com/brenner-lab/jax-morph).

 Jax-Morph is a Python library, mainly focused on simulating and optimizing clusters of cells in space.
 The library leverages the power of JAX for high-performance computations for efficient simulation and optimization workflows.